 Trustees benefit from indemnity insurance to cover the liability of the Trustees which by virtue of any rule of law would otherwise attach to them in respect of any negligence, default or breach of trust or breach of duty of which they may be guilty in relation to the Academy Trust.
-The cost for the year ended 31 August 2021 was £29 for this insurance and is included in the total insurance costs.
+The cost of this insurance in the year was £29 and is included in the total insurance costs.
+The limit of indemnity cover is £5,000,000 (five million pounds) in this respect.